 Amanda Wyss, who played the fifteen year-old Tina, was twenty-four at the time of filming.

 Lampshaded when a sleep deprived Nancy looks herself in the mirror and says "Oh God, I look twenty years old".
-Indeed, if Heather Langenkamp wasn't yet past her 20th birthday when that scene was shoot, it was, at most, a few weeks away.
+Indeed, if Heather Langenkamp wasn't yet past her 20th birthday when that scene was shot, it was, at most, a few weeks away.

 Enforced Method Acting: In the final scene, the roof of the convertible came down much harder and faster than the actors expected; their startled reactions are real.